srinity/Movies/README.md

 ## App Preview

-**NOTE** kindly be aware that the android "gif" is slow because of the emulator was lagging and it is not because of the app.
+**NOTE** kindly be aware that the android's "gif" is slow because of the emulator was lagging and it is not because of the app.

 ![](docs/images/ios.gif)
 ![](docs/images/android.gif)